 Unfortunately, we cannot make every aspect of FantasyCon barrier-free.
-We are limited by finances, logistics, facilities, and volunteer staffing.
-Please contact our Accessibility Head if you have any questions, or if you can offer suggestions or resources to help make FantasyCon more accessible.
+We are limited by finances, logistic and facilities.
+Please contact the event team if you have any questions, or if you can offer suggestions or resources to help make FantasyCon more accessible.

-If you have physical challenges with standing in lines, please alert a Redcloak volunteer and they will ensure you get accommodation.
+• If you have physical challenges with standing, please alert a Redcloak volunteer and they will ensure you get accommodation.
 There may be scope for waiting in a seated area prior to panel or they can ensure there will be reserved seating for you.

 • We will aim to provide a Quiet Room to allow you to take a break from the convention and quietly reenergize yourself with minimal distractions.

 FantasyCon welcomes suggestions for making our convention more accessible!
-If you have a comment or suggestion about accessibility at FantasyCon, please contact our Accessibility Head.
+If you have a concern, comment or suggestion about accessibility at FantasyCon, please contact the relevant event team.